Watch CNN Go There - Local News 8

 Covid-19 pandemic highlights challenges for students

-The program takes a look at the challenges students in lower-income communities have to face as the Covid-19 pandemic has forced schools to turn to virtual learning.
+The program takes a look at the challenges students in lower-income communities have faced since the Covid-19 pandemic has forced schools to turn to virtual learning.

-“Go There” explores how nurses — often the first on the front line in hospitals around the country — are dealing with the coronavirus pandemic.
+“Go There” explores how nurses — often the first on the frontlines in hospitals around the country — are dealing with the coronavirus pandemic.
 We’ve talked to a few nurses who’ve spoken candidly about their stress, anxiety and fears surrounding treating patients.

 See surprising location of Russian troll factory